-The capital projects fund beginning balance will increase in 2021 due to increased transfer from the general fund to the capital projects fund.
+The capital projects fund beginning balance will decrease in 2022 due to multiple capital project expenditures.
 The balance in this fund will fluctuate considerably over the next several years based on the schedule of capital projects.

 Compensated Absences Fund

 The beginning fund balance for the compensated absences fund shows a substantial increase due to increased transfer from the general fund to address the district's liability for unused executive staff paid time off (PTO) and vacation for other full-time employees.